What is the best way to secure the WordPress platform in 2021?

 With phishing, hackers first exploit an outdated plugin/theme to gain unauthorized access to your website backend.
 Following that, they send out spam emails containing suspicious links to unsolicited websites to your customers.

 When an unsuspecting customer clicks the links, they are directed to these unsolicited websites where their personal or credit card details may be misused.
+So it’s a good idea to verify the email sender with a DMARC checker tool before clicking on suspicious links.

 4. Privilege Escalation